amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 ## Arugambay

-On the main street in Arugambay you will find a free water refill station.
+On the main street in Arugambay you will find a free water refill station called [WLAB][6] :droplet:

 ### How we discovered this
 We simply walked past it on our way to lunch!
 We later learned that many local businesses on the street refill here.
 We had already purchased a 5 litre bottle of water from the super market.
 So we took that bottle and a smaller bottle to re-fill several times during the rest of our stay.
 There is a donation box where you can make a contribution towards the plastic reduction initiative.